Visas and Work Permits — 6 min

 Instead of paying actual travel expenses, per diem payments are an allowance paid to employees for meals, lodging, and incidental expenses incurred.

-In Croatia, a daily allowance of up to HRK 200 per diem for business trips within Croatia, plus travel and lodging expenses, qualify as non-taxable.
+In Croatia, a daily allowance of up to HRK 200 per diem for business trips within Croatia, plus travel and lodging expenses, qualifies as non-taxable.

 A fixed per diem reduces the need for the employee to save receipts.
 As long as the amount is under the per diem amount, you can approve it without the need for documentation.